My Game Shows, T-V (no pun intended!)

 • Thom's final appearance from 1980 [GSN/254.12]

-• Four consecutive episodes from 1980 where Erik Kraepelien (who defeated Thom) helps set an all-time record for tie games! [all GSN/321.9-12]
+• Four consecutive episodes from 1980 where Erik helps set an all-time tie game record and wins a $23,000+ pot! [all GSN/321.9-12]

-• A 1980 episode w/a $13,000+ pot at stake!
-[GSN]
+• A 1980 episode w/a $13,000+ pot at stake [GSN]

 • Three consecutive episodes from 1980 where the pot builds to $27,000+! [all GSN/180.5, 985.11-12]